kyle-ilantzis/AndroidMaps/README.md

 When adding default markers to the map, mapbox is about 5 times faster than google maps.

 When adding markers each with their own icon, mapbox is faster than google maps.

-For 1000 markers mapbox is about 1.9 times faster, 3000 markers is about 1.6 times faster,
+* For 1000 markers mapbox is about 1.9 times faster.
+* For 3000 markers mapbox is about 1.6 times faster.
-5000 markers is about 1.4 times faster.
+* For 5000 markers mapbox is about 1.4 times faster.

 We see that mapbox is faster than google maps when creating icons.

 However, google maps is faster when adding markers that have their own icon.

-But added together, icons and markers, mapbox is faster.
+But overall, mapbox is faster when creating and adding markers with their own icons.

 ### Installation

-If you would like to try it out for your self simply follow the steps below.
+If you would like to try it out for your self, follow the steps below.

 1. git clone this repository
 1. Copy secrets.example.properties to secrets.properties